Best night vision binoculars 2024: Our top picks to see in the dark

 Can night vision binoculars record video?

-The answer is yes, but not all models have that capability.
-Our buying guide outlines which night vision binoculars have the option to record video, and which are solely meant to be observation devices.
+Some, but not all night vision binoculars have that capability.
+Our buying guide outlines which models have the option to record video, and which are solely meant to be observation devices.
 If you're after binoculars that will allow you to record footage and rewatch it after the event, you'll want to make sure they've got video capabilities.

 Can all night vision binoculars see in the dark?

 If binoculars are branded as 'night vision' then they should grant you the capacity to see in the dark.
-However, some products are branded as night vision binoculars, but are in fact not binoculars are at all.
-A night vision monocular, for example, would have two lenses at the front, one for a camera and one for an infrared illuminator, with a smaller display for a single eye.
+It's worth noting, however, that some products are branded as night vision binoculars, but are in fact not binoculars are at all.
+A night vision monocular, for example, has two lenses at the front, one for a camera and one for an infrared illuminator, with a smaller display for a single eye.
 Other products are referred to as 'night vision goggles', which tend to be hands-free and let you roam in the dark without having to hold them up in your hands.

 What are the best budget night vision binoculars?